Thelymitra basaltica: Taxonomy and naming

 Thelymitra basaltica was first formally described in 2004 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Rokewood.
 The specific epithet (basaltica) refers to the preference of this orchid to grow in soils derived from basalt.

 Distribution and habitat

-The grassland sun orchid usually grows in clumps in remnant grassland in soils derived from basalt.
+Grassland sun orchid usually grows in clumps in remnant grassland in soils derived from basalt.
 It is only known from a small area near Rokewood.